 Navigating the CEAC for Document Uploads

-The Consular Electronic Application Center (CEAC) is your digital portal for submitting necessary documents up until your interview date.
-Familiarizing yourself with the CEAC and regularly checking for any updates or requests from the NVC is advisable.
+The Consular Electronic Application Center (CEAC) is your digital portal for submitting necessary documents until your interview date.
+It is advisable to familiarize yourself with the CEAC and regularly check for updates or requests from the NVC.

 Conclusion